-My Loaded Stuffed Crust Pizza is the epitome of cheesy pizza loaded with lots of good stuff.
+My Loaded Stuffed Crust Pizza recipe is the epitome of cheesy pizza loaded with lots of good stuff.
 It’s dense and has cheese pulls, and is as satisfying as it gets.
 No takeout compares.

 Like cheese?